Papyrus Oxyrhynchus 3522

-The Papyrus LXX Oxyrhynchus 3522, (signed as P.Oxy.L 3522: Rahlfs 857) – is a small fragment of the Greek Septuaginta (LXX) written in papyrus, in scroll form.
+The Papyrus LXX Oxyrhynchus 3522, (signed as P.Oxy.L 3522; Rahlfs 857; LDAB 3079) – is a small fragment of the Greek Septuagint (LXX) written in papyrus, in scroll form.
 As one of the manuscripts discovered at Oxyrhynchus it has been catalogued with the number 3522.
 Palaeographically it has been dated to the 1st century CE.
 The text agrees with the LXX.

 Description

+This fragment contains Job 42,11-12.

+Version

-P. J. Parson claim that its text "stands closer to the LXX rather than the literal accurate version of Symmachus the Ebionite.
-This fragment contains Job 42,11-12, including the tetragrammaton (written from right to left) in paleo-Hebrew.
+Peter J. Parsons claim that its text "stands closer to the LXX rather than the literal accurate version of Symmachus."

-The fragment was published in 1983 by P. J. Parsons in The Oxyrhynchus Papyri, vol. L (50).

-Also the fragment is catalogued with number 857 in the list of manuscripts of the Septuagint as the classification of Alfred Rahlfs, also as LDAB 3079.
+Tetragrammaton

+This manuscript includes the tetragrammaton (written from right to left) in paleo-Hebrew.
+Frank E. Shaw states:

+Text

 Text according to A. R. Meyer: